 Active Listening – Ability to focus completely on what the client is saying and is not saying, to understand the meaning of what is said in the context of the client’s desires, and to support client self-expression.From the ICF website

-We don’t listen only to what is said, but especially to what is not said: we listen to tone, body language, beliefs, values, assessments that influence the coachee’s attitude and behaviour.
+We don’t listen only to what it is said, but to what is not said: we listen to the tone, body language, beliefs, values, and assessments that influence the coachee’s attitude and behaviour.

 There are four areas of listening: